On $H$-Topological Intersection Graphs: Polynomial-time recognition algorithms

-\heading{Bounded List Coloring On $k$-thin Graphs.} In~\cite{bonomo2011bounded}, the problem of capacitated coloring is reduced to a reachability problem on an auxiliary acyclic digraph.
-We obtain an algorithm for bounded list coloring on $k$-thin graphs by slightly modifying the algorithm for capacitated coloring in~\cite{bonomo2011bounded}.
+\paragraph{Bounded List Coloring On $k$-thin Graphs.} In~\cite{bonomo2011bounded}, the problem of capacitated coloring is reduced to a reachability problem on an auxiliary acyclic digraph.\footnote{Note that this is just a representational convenience for dynamic programming.} We obtain an algorithm for bounded list coloring on $k$-thin graphs by slightly modifying the algorithm for capacitated coloring in~\cite{bonomo2011bounded}.
 The only difference is that we do not have a restriction on how many times we can use a particular color and for every vertex we can only use the colors from the list assigned to it.
 Otherwise, everything is the same as in~\cite{bonomo2011bounded}.
-We include it here for completeness.
+We include it here for the sake of completeness.

 Let $G$ be a $k$-thin graph with an ordering $v_1,\dots,v_n$ and a partition $V^1,V^2,\dots,V^k$ of $V(G)$.
 Let $S$ be a set of colors, $s = |S|$, and $L:V(G)\to \mathcal{P}(S)$ be a function that assigns a list of allowed colors to a vertex.
 Consider an instance $(G,L)$ of list coloring.
 We reduce the problem to a reachability problem on an auxiliary acyclic digraph $D(N,A)$.
 We will refer to the elements of $N$ and $A$ as \emph{nodes} and \emph{arcs} while the elements of $V(G)$ and $E(G)$ will be referred to as \emph{vertices} and \emph{edges} (as we did so far).